Humanitarian Trip

 The Clinic Will Look Very Different Than What You’re Used To

-While this may be an intimidating thought, don’t worry: if you’re traveling with an established volunteer program like CDP’s, they will have measures in place to ensure you can still do your best work.
-The great thing about working in a more challenging dental environment is that you will come home truly appreciating what you have.
+While this may be an intimidating thought, don’t worry: if you’re traveling with an established volunteer program like CDP’s, they will have measures to ensure you can still do your best work.
+The great thing about working in a more challenging dental environment is that you will come home genuinely appreciating what you have.
 You will have learned to do with much less, and that will make your daily clinical practice feel like a breeze.

 You May Need More Help Than You Expect

 Dentist and dental assistant look inside a young female's mouth.
+Working with a great program and experienced mentor dentists is a must, especially if it’s your first time volunteering abroad.

 Volunteering Will Help You Learn About Yourself as a Dentist and a Person